chousheep/statistical_learning/README.md

-# Statistical Learning Course Repository
+# Statistical Learning

-This repository contains coursework and projects for a Statistical Learning course, including homework assignments and a comprehensive final project on customer prediction using machine learning techniques.
+This repository contains coursework and projects for a Statistical Learning course, including homework assignments and a final project on customer prediction.

 ## Table of Contents